aquaron/vdeploy/README.md

 ```
 That's it!
 It'll walk you through the setup process the first time.
 You will need to edit `.github/workflows/vdeploy.yml` to match your release process.
-(See this package's version of the file to get an idea).
+See this package's [vdeploy.yml] to get an idea how to set one up for your project.

 ### Process
 - Install the `vdeploy.yml` and `incr-version.sh` in the right places